dennissxz/data-science-handbook/_sources/11-math/90-puzzles.md

+# Puzzles

+This section contains some interesting math puzzles.

-# 10-digit Number Puzzle
+## 10-digit Number Puzzle

 Tags: Jane Street, Trader, 18Q4

 There is a 10-digit number.
 From left to right, the first digit equals the number of 0's in that number, the second digit equals the number of 1's in that number, and so on.
 What is this number?

-## Sol.1 Enumeration by Hand
+### Sol.1 Enumeration by Hand

 Suppose this number is $\underline{d_0d_1d_2d_3d_4d_5d_6d_7d_8d_9}$, where